riku2015/pyham/README.md

 ## HAM Radio with Python

 ### About
-This program is under development and no working version is released yet.
+*This program is under development and no working version is released yet.*

-Should work at least on GNU/Linux and Windows versions of [Python](https://www.python.org/) 3.x.
+With this program you can connect many HAM radios together trough the Internet.

+You can also use your PC as it would be a HAM radio itself.

+Configuration can be changed at runtime.
+It is saved in files **pyham_client.conf** and **pyham_server.conf**.

+You'll find commented configuration file templates in files **pyham_client.conf.template** and **pyham_server.conf.template**.

+### Software requirements
+This program requires [Python](https://www.python.org/) 3.x to be installed.
 Tested with Python 3.6 on Windows.

 [wxPython](https://pypi.org/project/wxPython/) is required for graphical interface.

 [PyAudio](https://pypi.org/project/PyAudio/) is required for sound in the client.
 Not required for the server.

-Configuration can be changed at runtime.
-It is saved in files *pyham_client.conf* and *pyham_server.conf*.

-You'll find commented configuration file templates in files *pyham_client.conf.template* and *pyham_server.conf.template*.

 ### How to install required libraries:
 > pip install wx